 USE ROLE ACCOUNTADMIN;

-Execute the following SQL statements to create the user account and grant it access to the data needed for the application.
+The application will run as a new role with minimal priviledges.
+To create the role, connect to Snowflake and run the following SQL statements to create the role and grant it access to the data needed for the application.

 USE ROLE ACCOUNTADMIN;